 - potential employers

 Companies, landlords, and employers may want to use your credit report to assess the risks of lending you money, or to evaluate your financial behaviour.

 While the law requires credit bureaus to hold and distribute only accurate information about a consumer's credit, it is often up to the consumer to make sure this is the case.

 It’s good practice to request a copy of your credit report from both Equifax and TransUnion once a year.
 Credit Bureaus are required to give you a free copy of this report if you request it by mail or in person.

-If you’re concerned that a credit bureau is not following these rules, you can contact Service Nova Scotia.
+If you’re concerned that a credit bureau is not following these rules, you can contact the Department of Service Nova Scotia and Internal Services.